310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% bubble Chiaki %}
 W-w-w-what is it?!
 I’m fine!
 I saw some realistic-looking ghost decorations and frea—

 No!
-I mean-- I accidentally slipped on some decorations and fell!
+I mean— I accidentally slipped on some decorations and fell!
 I wasn’t paying attention!

 Gotta be careful!
 You guys should be more careful, too!
 Fuhahahaha!! ☆
 {% endbubble %}